Chase Freedom Unlimited

 - This card charges no annual fee.

-- The balance transfer fee is 5% of the amount transferred, which is a high rate.
+- The balance transfer fee is $5 or 5% of the amount of each transfer, whichever is greater.

 - You’ll pay a 3% foreign transaction fee on all purchases made outside the United States.